LAM-47/LAM-47/README.md

-- 👋 Hi, I’m @LAM-47
+-👋 Hi, I’m @LAM-47
-- 👀 I’m interested in Gaming
-- 🌱 I’m currently learning AI & APP Deveplopment
-- 💞️ I’m looking to collaborate on content creation
+-💻 Frontend Developer | Learning AI & App Development
+-🚀 Passionate about building interactive web applications
-- 📫 Inbox for any king of help
+-📫 Inbox for any king of help

 <!---
 LAM-47/LAM-47 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.